 I live in Minneapolis.
 I really like it here.
 I like to spend time with my wife and my two sons.
-We like playing board games, travelling, going to museums, taking photos, and reading together at the coffee shop on the weekends.
+We like cooking, baking, playing board games, dancing, travelling, going to museums, taking photos, and reading together at the coffee shop on the weekends.

 I like both computer and human languages.
 Although I have been studying and practicing German for many years, I feel like I am better at Esperanto.
 I have been practicing Esperanto every day since 2015.